Trinity Striping

 • Flexible delineators and lane channelizers

-• Asphalt and rubber speed bumps
+• Heavy-duty rubber speed bumps

 • Raised pavement markers (RPMs) and reflectors